panastasiadis/k8s-smart-home-device-management-service/README.md

-# Device Management Service
+# Smart Home with K8s and Microservices | Device Management Service

 ## Overview

-This Django project serves as the device management microservice of this home automation project.
+This repository is part of my thesis project, "Enhancing Integration Process and Manageability of a Microservices-Based Home Automation Application with Kubernetes", and contains the device management microservice of the system.
 It allows for the management of devices, rooms, sensors, and provides an API endpoint for flashing Arduino devices over a serial connection.
 Additionally, it includes an API view for retrieving device information based on serial communication and an API view for sending commands to sensors.

 ## Features